Nieb/AppGameKit-Utilities/README.md

   * Where the "thing" of ThingAttribute is a common thing<br/>
   * Similarly, where there would typically be a dot ".", found in UserTypes.<br/>
     Example: Pos.x -> Pos_X

 * Single-letter & overly-truncated variable/function names are avoided, unless desired for compact code.

 ---

 ## Common Abbreviations:
+These are often used because compact code is preferred.

     Pos = "Position"
     Rot = "Rotation"